 The activities of the Foundation are overseen by a board of six trustees.

-Neville Jackson, who is chair of the Foundation, is also chair of the trustee board.
+Neville Jackson is one of the trustees and is chair of the trustee board.

 Additionally, Neville Jackson chairs the Foundation’s Public Policy Committee.
 This advisory body usually consists of around 14 members, including the trustees, predominantly drawn from the worlds of academia, politics and business, all with experience of, or an interest in, transport matters.
 The committee is consulted about research, strategy, campaigns and future policy.

-The Foundation’s day to day running is managed by the director, Steve Gooding, with the help of the permanent staff.
+The Foundation’s day-to-day running is managed by the director, Steve Gooding.

 Contacting the Foundation

 RAC Foundation staff work predominantly from home so if you have phone and/or email details for the person you want to speak to then approach them directly.
-Otherwise, RAC Foundation staff can be reached via the switchboard on 020 7747 3445 or by email: [email protected].
+Otherwise, please mail: [email protected].

 89-91 Pall Mall